come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 when I read
 [Agile Testing](https://www.goodreads.com/book/show/5341009-agile-testing) by
 Lisa Crispin and Janet Gregory, which is full of good ideas and advice.
-But let me stress againL nothing you read will perfectly fit your project, so take your time to design the testing process with as much love and care as you use when designigning the system's architecture.
+But let me stress again: nothing you read will perfectly fit your project, so take your time to design the testing process with as much love and care as you use when designigning the system's architecture.